vercel/next.js/docs/basic-features/image-optimization.md

 Images are lazy loaded by default.
 That means your page speed isn't penalized for images outside the viewport.
 Images load as they are scrolled into viewport.

-Images are always rendered in such a way as to avoid [Cumulative Layout Shift](https://web.dev/cls/), a [Core Web Vital](https://web.dev/vitals/) that Google is going to [use in search ranking](https://webmasters.googleblog.com/2020/05/evaluating-page-experience.html).
+Images are always rendered in such a way as to avoid [Cumulative Layout Shift](https://web.dev/cls/), a [Core Web Vital](https://web.dev/vitals/) that Google [uses in search ranking](https://webmasters.googleblog.com/2020/05/evaluating-page-experience.html).

 ## Image Component